 Do I need to live anywhere specific?

 Our benefits are for projects that will be produced anywhere in the world!
 You do not need to live anywhere specific to qualify, but all events surrounding the program will be in NY, LA, and at major festivals.
 The 6 week in-person incubator in 2017 will be held in NYC.

 The Kickstart Diversity Program is for feature-length films ONLY (narrative and documentary).
 If you are interested in working in TV or new media, check out our Creators Program.
 We currently do not have a program for short films.

 How often do you accept projects?

 Nope.
-You will be rewarded for supporting diversity in storytelling and working with a diverse team.
+You can be rewarded for being inclusive.
 If your project has a writer, director, or producer that meets our requirements, you can receive the benefits of our program.
-The person who qualifies for the incentive must be the one to submit to our program.
+The person who qualifies for the incentive must be the one to submit.